What is a verge?

 The City of Bayswater is offering a waterwise greening program to help residents create their own waterwise verge gardens.
 Planting your verge with waterwise plants has many benefits, but most importantly, it helps improve local water quality, reduces water use, helps increase biodiversity and beautifies our neighbourhoods.
 So why not unleash your inner green thumb and get involved?

-This initiative is proudly co-funded by Water Corporation’s ‘Waterwise Greening Scheme’ and forms part of our ambition for the City of Bayswater to be a leading waterwise and climate change resilient community.
+This initiative is proudly co-funded by Water Corporation’s ‘Waterwise Greening Scheme’ and will help the City of Bayswater become a leading waterwise Council.

 As part of our Waterwise Native Verge Program, property owners can: